-Sponsoring a Gay-Straight Alliance in a school is a terrific way to support LGBT youth, and at the same time help the students educate their community.
+Sponsoring a GSA in a school is a terrific way to support LGBT youth and at the same time help the students educate their community.

-A GSA doesn’t have to be limited to LGBT concerns; a full-spectrum club allies with other communities and pays attention to all social justice issues.
+A GSA doesn’t have to be limited to LGBTQIA+ concerns; a full-spectrum club allies with other communities and pays attention to all social justice issues.

 GSAs are officially non-curricular, student-initiated and run clubs.
 The membership and agenda depend on the student leadership, although the sponsor can have a voice and let students know about events and opportunities for youth.
 To start a GSA, it is important to have student leaders.
 If you don’t yet, email Robert at [email protected], and we can set up a time to talk.